temesghentekeste/react-redux-magic-books/README.md

 - [ ] Enhance the Redux store by adding a new state named filter and add a new filter reducer
 - [ ] Implement the CategoryFilter component
 - [ ] Keep the filter value in the Redux store
+- [ ] Implement the styling of the different components based on a given design

 ## Built With